Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Family members cried and smiled during their call with Rom, posted to social media.

-Earlier this year, the Palestinian Islamic Jihad published video of Rom frail and crying in captivity.
+Earlier this year, the Palestinian Islamic Jihad published video of Mr Braslavski, frail and crying in captivity.
 He was also abducted during the music festival near kibbutz Re’im.

+Omri Miran, among the hostages released today, played with his two young daughters at hospital while being examined by doctors upon his return.

+He was able to speak his daughters Roni, 4, and Alma, 2, on a tablet after leaving Gaza on Monday morning.

+The IDF shared photos of Avinatan Or embracing his girlfriend, Noa Argamani, who was also taken into Gaza as a hostage and rescued by Israeli forces in June 2024.

+Mr Or embraced Ms Argamani and met with loved ones after his release on Monday.

-Avi Ohana, father of hostage Yosef Haim Ohana, told his son that “everyone is waiting” for them to come home.
+Avi Ohana, father of hostage Yosef-Chaim Ohana, told his son that “everyone is waiting” for them to come home.

 “I saw his smile – it reminded me of his smile from two years ago,” he told Channel 12.